 Men have always been allowed to have ambition.
 The sky is their limit and no maternal instincts will kick in and force them to debate on whether to side-track their careers or become Mary Poppins and juggle both.

-Angelica Malin – the editor of the lifestyle magazine About Time, was interviewed on The Debrief regarding the subject of why ambition is such a dirty word.
-She stated that “ambition is one of those qualities that girls want to see in a guy, but it’s usually not seen as an attractive quality in girls”.
+Angelica Malin – editor of lifestyle magazine About Time, was interviewed on The Debrief regarding the subject of why ambition is such a dirty word.
+She stated “ambition is one of those qualities that girls want to see in a guy, but it’s usually not seen as an attractive quality in girls”.

 Women tend to agree with these sentiments.
-Edwina Dunn (Tesco’s Clubcard creator) said how “girls don’t like using the word ambition – they find it an ugly, dirty word”.
+Edwina Dunn (Tesco’s Clubcard creator) said “girls don’t like using the word ambition – they find it an ugly, dirty word”.
 Whilst the word itself is known as dirty, the meaning of the term is now something that women strive for.
 In fact, if you are a female today and you openly admit to not being too bothered about reaching the top of your career ladder, you are undetermined, unmotivated and lazy at life.

 Clare Thorp writing for The Pool asked “why is this a taboo admission” having no desire to reach the top?